do0x0ob/2025_SuiAITyphoon/README.md

 - **Memory Preservation**: Create and store digital mementos of loved ones
 - **Interactive Conversations**: Engage in AI-powered dialogues that honor the unique characteristics of each memento
+- **Capture Moments**: Record the memorable moments of your life with Walrus and revisit them anytime
 - **Decentralized Storage**: Built on the Sui blockchain for permanence, leveraging Walrus to ensure secure and lasting memory preservation
 - **Walrus Tool**: upload and access photos through an intuitive UI